omarjmedina/Web-Scraping/README.md

 The search criteria is based on `Job Position`, `Job Location` and `Number of Searched Pages`.

-The project is done on Jupyter Notebook (`omedina_WebScraping.ipynb`) attached to this repository.
+This project is done on Jupyter Notebook (`omedina_WebScraping.ipynb`) attached to this repository.

 ## Objective